SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-coding-guidelines.md

 In CCv2, or any other setup that uses proxy servers, the request origin may be modified on the fly to something else, such as `localhost` or `127.0.0.1`.
 Also, the `document.location` behaves differently in the browser as compared to SSR, where Angular Universal creates a DOM that is more limited in functionality.

-When working with SSR, to get the request URL or origin, you should use the Spartacus `WindowRef.location.href` or `WindowRef.location.origin`.
-This will work in CSR as well.
+When working with SSR, to get the request URL or the origin, you should use the Spartacus `WindowRef.location.href` or `WindowRef.location.origin` properties.
+This works with CSR as well.

-**Note:** `WindowRef.location` in SSR is limited to mimic only some properies of the [Document Location Web API](https://developer.mozilla.org/en-US/docs/Web/API/Location, like `href` or `origin`.
-However, in CSR the `WindowRef.location` will expose all properties, as it points to the original `document.location` object.
+**Note:** The `WindowRef.location` interface in SSR is able to mimic only some properties of the [Document Location Web API](https://developer.mozilla.org/en-US/docs/Web/API/Location), such as `href` and `origin`.
+However, when used with CSR, the `WindowRef.location` interface exposes all of the properties of the `Location` interface because it points to the original `Document.location` object.

 ## Avoiding Memory Leaks in SSR